asreview/asreview/docs/source/extensions_overview.rst

 The `List of extensions for ASReview LAB <https://github.com/asreview/asreview/discussions/1140>`__ on the Discussion platform gives an overview of known extensions to ASReview LAB and other useful tools in the AI-aided systematic review pipeline.
-These extensions can extend the software with new models, subcommands, and datasets.